-This policy brief from the UK think tank Foreign Policy Centre looks at the relationship between realpolitik, the predictability of the West’s weaknesses and autocrats’ foreign policies.
+This policy brief from the UK think tank the Foreign Policy Centre looks at the relationship between realpolitik, the predictability of the West’s weaknesses and autocrats’ foreign policies.

 With democracy and liberalism in decline, and pro-active autocrats dominating the international community, the resilience of the political models based on democratic principles, human rights and freedoms is increasingly being tested.
 The external threats posed by powers like Russia, coupled with domestic political trends of xenophobia and illiberalism manifesting in growing far right movements, are threatening democratic institutions and values, such as freedom of expression.
 Instead of being met with unity these challenges are faced with fractious responses from the Euro-Atlantic states, with Brexit being a prime example of this fault lined response.